trichter/qopen/README.rst

 Please consult the `API documentation`_.

-The `seistools <https://lserv.uni-jena.de/mailman/listinfo/seistools>`_ mailing list can be used to contact other users and developers.
+The Obspy forum can be used to contact other users and developers.
+Please post the topic in the `ObsPy Related Projects category <https://discourse.obspy.org/c/obspy-related-projects>`_.

 A somewhat advanced example using the Qopen package: `USAttenuation <https://github.com/trichter/usattenuation>`_.